vital-ultrasound/ai-echocardiography-for-low-resource-countries/source/PRETUS_Plugins/Plugin_fourchdetection/README.md

 ```

 To run the plug-in, you need to specify a video (or real time input).
-An example call would be:
+For instance:
 ```
 $ ./launcher_pretus.sh -pipeline "videomanager>fourchamberdetection>gui" --videomanager_input ~/data/VITAL/echo/01NVb-003-004-1lus.mp4 --videomanager_loop 1 --fourchamberdetection_nframes 5
 ```

-Which produces a session similar to the one shown in the figure below:
+producing a GUI as shown below:
 ![pretus](art/pretus-echo.gif)